Stairway

 If a stairway does not act as a barrier to the spread of dangerous fire factors, it can be disregarded during fire dynamics simulation (see Ignoring Objects in Fire Dynamics Simulation).

-In most regulatory documents, the following is not recommended to place on escape routes: the arrangement of curved stairways, stairs with winders, steps with varying tread widths, split-level stair landings, except for curved stairways leading from service areas (excluding buildings of medical institutions) with an occupancy of no more than 5 people, and curved grand stairways when they meet the requirements of this building of this building’s evacuating code for stairs and stairwells, as well as except in cases provided by regulatory documents on fire safety.
+In most regulatory documents, the following is not recommended to place on escape routes: the arrangement of curved stairways, stairs with winders, steps with varying tread widths, split-level stair landings, except for curved stairways leading from service areas (excluding buildings of medical institutions) with an occupancy of no more than five people, and curved grand stairways when they meet the requirements of this building’s evacuating code for stairs and stairwells, as well as except in cases provided by regulatory documents on fire safety.
 If it is necessary to create stairs on escape routes that do not meet the specified requirements, they should not be considered for use in evacuating people in case of a fire and must be blocked off.

 Custom stairway